We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-Pepsi’s revenue grew by 2.7% on an organic basis, reaching $18.3bn in the first quarter.
-This was driven entirely by higher prices as volumes declined by around 2.0%.
+Pepsi’s revenue grew by 1.9% on an organic basis, reaching $22.5bn in the second quarter, ignoring the impact of exchange rates.
+Growth was driven by higher prices, as drink volumes remained flat and food volumes declined by 2.0%.
+Quaker Foods saw the biggest decline, with volumes down 17%.

 Our view